hyperledger/fabric/docs/source/couchdb_as_state_database.rst

 ~~~~~~~~~~~~~~~

 Indexes in CouchDB are required in order to make JSON queries efficient and are required for
 any JSON query with a sort.
+Indexes enable you to query data from chaincode when you have
-Indexes can be packaged alongside chaincode in a
+a large amount of data on your ledger.
+Indexes can be packaged alongside chaincode
-``/META-INF/statedb/couchdb/indexes`` directory.
-Each index must be defined in its own
+in a ``/META-INF/statedb/couchdb/indexes`` directory.
+Each index must be defined in
-text file with extension ``*.json`` with the index definition formatted in JSON following the
+its own text file with extension ``*.json`` with the index definition formatted in JSON
-`CouchDB index JSON syntax <http://docs.couchdb.org/en/2.1.1/api/database/find.html#db-index>`__.
+following the `CouchDB index JSON syntax <http://docs.couchdb.org/en/2.1.1/api/database/find.html#db-index>`__.
 For example, to support the above marble query, a sample index on the ``docType`` and ``owner``
 fields is provided: